Violetripple/note/README.md

 # Content

-- ## Just a tiny tutorial note to help you understand
+- ## Asynchronous Programming with JavaScript

     Just a tiny tutorial note to help you understand Asynchronous Programming with JavaScript, collected from edX!